Jako/LogRequest/README.md

 # LogRequest

-LogRequest is an extra for MODX to log request parameter values and display them in a dashboard widget.
+LogRequest is an extra for MODX to log request parameter values and display them in Dashboard Widgets.

 ## Usage